fraterrisus/walkthroughs/dragon-wars/README.md

 Now that you've beaten Namtar – actually, you can do this any time you want – you can start over by reloading the game and indicating at the prompt that you want to `(B)egin` a new game instead of `(C)ontinuing` your old one.
 You keep your party as-is, including stats, spells, and any NPCs you've picked up, but (as happens when you get dumped into Purgatory) not including any of your equipment.

-The most notable use for this "cheat" is recycling the +5 AP [Irkalla](walkthrough.md#magan-underworld-highlights) bonus.
+The most notable use for this "cheat" is recycling the +5 CP [Irkalla](walkthrough.md#magan-underworld-highlights) bonus.
 All you have to do is start a new game, visit the Underworld, find Irkalla's Realm, and step over the rail.
 Repeat that as often as you like.
 It's a good way to get Magic skills for your front line fighters; one trip gets a skill point in Low Magic, two trips equals your first skill point in Sun Magic, and seven high-point *S:Infernos* will go a long way.
 Just sayin'.

 Otherwise, every map (mostly) resets every time you leave it, so the only other thing that starting a new game does is reset all the global state bits (looted chests, unique encounters like the Humbaba, etc).
 If you drop a unique quest item, though, this is your only choice.